ag999git/001-Python-book-2026/21-tuples-dicts-sets/95-ch21-sets-conceptual-qa.md

         unique_values_loop.add(value)
 ```

 **Reading rule for nested comprehensions:** always read the for clauses strictly left to right — the *first* for you encounter is the *outer* loop, and the *second* for is the *inner* loop, exactly mirroring how you would nest the nested for statements if you wrote them out longhand (as shown above).

 This "left-to-right = outer-to-inner" rule is the single most useful trick for decoding any nested comprehension, list or set, that you will encounter later in the book.

 **Q8.
-In a set, True 1 and False 0 collapse together — (a) why (b) what survives when all four appear in one collection?**
+In a set, `True` and `1` and `False` and `0` collapse together — (a) why (b) what survives when all four appear in one collection?**

 In Python, booleans are a subtype of int, and critically `True == 1` and `False == 0` evaluate to `True`.
 Since a set's uniqueness rule is based on equality (and matching hash values — `hash(True) == hash(1)` and `hash(False) == hash(0)`), a set can only ever keep **one** representative from any group of mutually-equal values, regardless of how many "different-looking" spellings you tried to insert.